spack/spack-search/app/README.md

 ![img/package.png](img/package.png)

+Note that for some packages with a huge number of files (e.g., openmpi) we might want to consider rendering each version as it's own page.
+It currently takes too long to load.

-You can click any line to be taken to the expanded sourcefile view, meaning that you see the entire file.
-Again, instance of dlopen are highlighted.
+From the package view (which show snippets of files with matches for dlopen) we can then then click any line to be taken to the expanded sourcefile view, meaning that you see the entire file.
+The image below shows that again, instances of dlopen are highlighted.
+When you highlight a line it appears in yellow, and when you click it there is a permalink that moves the line to the top, and turns it green (also shown below).
 This could be customized to allow you to highlight / search for custom terms, but for now it's just hard coded :)